 The water pump is controlled by the Multiplex Systems control panels.
-Once the switch is turned on, the pump will run until the water pressure reaches approximately 50 psi.
+Once the switch is turned on, the pump will run until the water pressure reaches approximately 55 psi.
 At this point, an internal pressure switch will shut it off.
 When a faucet is opened, the water pressure will drop and the pump will start to run again.

 As a general rule, the water pump should be turned off while using a city water hookup; however, the water pressure at some campgrounds may be low.
 The water pump can be turned on to assist the city water hookup pressure.
 Be sure there is some water in the fresh water tank.
-The pump will only use the water that is needed out of the tank to bring the pressure up to the usual standard of 50 psi.
+The pump will only use the water that is needed out of the tank to bring the pressure up to the usual standard of 55 psi.

-The water pump and strainer are located under the passenger side powered ottoman seat controlled by the switch on the end of the roof locker and removing the closeout.
+The water pump and strainer are located under the galley accessed by removing the galley drawer, or below the refrigerator and accessed by removing the panel, depending on the model.
 The strainer should be visually checked for accumulation of sand or debris that could affect water flow.